 I started learning the PHP programming language in 2003.

-The official webpage can be found at this website and comes with this intro.
+The official webpage can be found on this website and comes with this intro.

 PHP is a popular general-purpose scripting language that is especially suited to web development.